Driveways (film)

 Driveways is a 2019 American drama film directed by Andrew Ahn and starring Hong Chau, Lucas Jaye, and Brian Dennehy, from an original screenplay by playwrights Hannah Bos and Paul Thureen.
 The film had its world premiere at the Berlin International Film Festival on February 10, and its American premiere at the Tribeca Film Festival April 30.
 FilmRise released it via video-on-demand in the United States on May 7, 2020, in lieu of a theatrical release due to the COVID-19 pandemic.
 It tells the story of a woman who has come to the house of her late sister to pack it up and prepare it for sale.
 While there, her young son strikes up a friendship with an elderly widower living next door.

-The film received very positive reviews, it was nominated for Best First Screenplay and Best Female Lead at the 2020 Film Independent Spirit Awards.
+Met with critical acclaim, the film was nominated for Best First Screenplay and Best Female Lead at the 2020 Film Independent Spirit Awards.
 Praise focused primarily on two aspects of the film: its depiction of the connections among neighbors, something many people had come to miss due to the social distancing measures taken to control the pandemic, and Dennehy's performance.
 He had died a month prior to release, and critics said it was an excellent final film for him.

 Ahn chose Bos and Thureen's script, derived from their childhoods in the Midwest, for his second feature out of a desire to direct something that was an intimate family drama, not written by him.
 He also wanted to get away from the gay Korean American milieu in which his debut, Spa Night, was set, although he did later change two main characters from white to Asian for artistic reasons.
 Maven Pictures backed the production, and filming took place in summer 2018 in the Hudson Valley region of New York, primarily around Poughkeepsie.